basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 **Note**: The names `map_bucket`, `set_bucket`, and `counter_bucket` are _not_ reserved terms.
 You are always free to name bucket types whatever you like, with the exception of `default`.

-Once you've created a Riak Data Type, you can check to make sure that the bucket property configuration associated with that type is correct.
+Once you've created a Riak Data Type-specific bucket type, you can check to make sure that the bucket property configuration associated with that type is correct.
 This can be done through the `riak-admin` interface.

 ```bash
 riak-admin bucket-type status map_bucket